 - i. whether or not an impairment has occurred in its exploration and evaluation assets; - ii. the inputs used in the accounting for share-based payments expense; and - iii. the inputs used in the accounting for finders' warrants and compensation options in share capital and equity reserves.

 Critical accounting judgments

 Examples of significant judgments, apart from those involving estimation, include:

-- the accounting policies for exploration and evaluation assets; and - classification of financial instruments.
+- the accounting policies for exploration and evaluation assets

 Significant accounting policies